|Die Homepage der Familie Beis

 Thanks to the people who bought the PCB anyway I saw there was enough interest for kits and I began to provide complete kits.
 Believe me, this is much more work than just to get hold of the missing components for a single device.
 E.g., you cannot buy exactly as much as you need - you have to buy packing units and of course from these packing units there will be parts left when the first parts that cannot be bought singly are sold out.
 Other sorrow was caused by delivery times, allocation, erroneous orders and so on.
 And, of course, the price for the DIYs should be fair.
 No, that was not easy.

 When the first lot of kits was sold out (to be more precise: The first critical component was sold out), I originally didn't want to continue the kits.
 But it seemed to become a sad time without selling kits.
 Once again DIYs reading the article(s) and not being able to build it?
 And I had ideas how to improve the design, I had a couple of components left over...
 So I did not only start the redesign of the ADC but also the DAC, because I had a new concept.
 And I ordered components, once again.
 Because I prepared the dual channel preamplifier as a kit as well, this time I had to buy and stock 4 times as much components as before...
-Now, in May 2009, I started one more round of kits, upgraded by the new DA24DS.
+In May 2009 I started one more round of kits, upgraded by the new DA24DS (meanwhile available on request only).

-Anyhow, this project still keeps to be a hobby for me.
+Anyhow, this project still remains a hobby for me.
 But of course, I hope, it is going to become a huge success. *Sigh*...